|

 of fields.
 It is also fine to have one separate very small font for

-things like copyrights, at the bottom of the pages as well.
+things like copyrights, at the bottom of your pages.

-Note: If your developers come to you and suggest using the 3rd
+Note: If your developers come to you and suggest using 3rd

 |